Attracting New Clients: 6 Tips to Make a Great (Virtual) First Impression

 Leaders with a strong executive presence are present, calculated, and careful.
 Online, this means double-checking all your written digital communications, and treating the virtual ones as if you were there in person.

-Learn more from Erica about the art and science of using Digital Body Language at AESC's Virtual May Conference.
+Learn more from Erica about the art and science of using Digital Body Language in her online course.
 Discover how to enhance virtual engagement, marketing, and selling tactics, make the most of phone and video visits and stand out in the current marketplace.